hniemeyer/rust_tooling_demo/README.md

 This repository illustrates the use of the cargo tool for Rust as part of an "Intro to Rust" presentation whose slides can be found [here](https://github.com/hniemeyer/RustForCppDevs).

+In order to install Rust on your system have a look [here](https://www.rust-lang.org/tools/install).

 Run

 ```bash